Sandra Fadayel Art

-EXPERIENCE ART AT HOME: HOW TO SELECT THE RIGHT ART
+EXPERIENCE ART AT HOME: 5 TIPS ON HOW TO SELECT THE RIGHT ART

 Don’t get bogged down in worrying about what you should be buying to suit a certain image of what you think is ‘sophisticated’ or ‘appropriate’.
 The only opinion that matters is yours; Let your heart lead this one.
 What are you attracted to?
 Art provokes conversation – so what conversation will this art piece spark?
 What does it say about you?

-While I would usually advise people to go with a more neutral approach for furniture and flooring, art is a great place for expression and an opportunity to add visual interest through pops of colour or texture.
+While you’re most likely going to lean towards a more neutral approach for furniture and flooring, art is a great place for expression and an opportunity to add visual interest through pops of colour or texture.
 Don’t be afraid to mix art styles; black and white photographs with abstract pieces or quirky portraits with hand sketches.
 Take your time building your collection of art, and it will tell the best story; yours.

 Have a look at the walls in your space.
-Are they large and uninterrupted, or are they cluttered with switches, thermostats and intercoms?
+Are they large and uninterrupted, or are they cluttered with a thermostat, intercom or switches?
 Then, match the proportion of the art to the wall.
 For example, if the wall is long and thin, select something accordingly; if the wall is wide, a horizontal artwork – or a grouping – will work better.

 Larger scale art pieces are a great option for larger walls, like the wall behind a bed or the main wall in the living room.
-Big, frameless artworks stretched on canvas will give your place a contemporary look and gives the art piece more focus.
+However, they are not the only option.
+Go with a variety of display styles – a single large piece, a pair, or a grouping.

 Gallery style walls are a versatile option that works for large walls, or for smaller ones.
 They can have more of an eclectic feel, and allow you to mix and match different types of art at home in different frames and sizes.
-If you prefer a cleaner look, think about unifying the aesthetic and sizes of the pieces.
-This can usually be achieved by looking for collections of art, like the one below – and hanging the pieces in a clean grid.
+If you prefer a cleaner look, think about unifying the aesthetic and sizes of the pieces, and hanging the pieces in a clean grid.

 Surround yourself with the things you love, and that provide you with pleasure on a daily basis.